When smart devices pass secrets to the police | The China Post

 But they clearly do.

-“It’s like DNA,” says Jeschke, “A criminal leave digital tracks whether they want to or not.”
+“It’s like DNA,” says Jeschke, “A criminal leaves digital tracks whether they want to or not.”

 Invasion of privacy